-

 What role does calcium play in nerves and hormone action?

 Neurotransmitters and hormones are the means by which cells in the body can communicate with each other.
 However, in order for these substances to provide this service efficiently, they must be released from glands and nerve cells at appropriate times.
 Calcium is involved in the release of several of these substances.
 Furthermore, calcium is essential for certain hormones to have an impact upon certain cells.
 This means that when some hormones interact with their receptors, the result is an increase in the calcium concentration in that cell.
 As the level of calcium increases in these cells it will then interact with specific proteins and evoke the desired effect in that cell.
 Calcium sometimes can act as a middleman or intermediate factor as hormones cause things to happen.
-This is often referred to as a “second messenger” role, whereby the first messenger was the hormone itself.
+Scientists sometimes call this a “second messenger” role, whereby the first messenger was the hormone itself.

 How is calcium involved in blood clotting?